franekjel/sokserver/protocol.md

  	In this example user franekjel get 100 points for task1 and 50 for task3, user foo get 60 points for task2 and user bar 20 points for task3

  - list_submissions: Get list of submissions in given round.
 Requires contest and round fields.
 Return message contains additional list field submissions.
- Each of elements is list with three values - submission ID, status (eg. OK, TIMEOUT) and points.
+ Each element is list with three values - submission ID, status (eg. OK, TIMEOUT) and points.
 If resuls are not present yet points will be 0.
  	```
  	status: ok
  	submissions: [['15be7c9cec0ef768', 'OK', 100], ['15be7c9cec0ab023', 'TIMEOUT', 78]]